 - Additionally, I personally went onto the DHS-FEMA’s partner university (Texas A&M University) to grab my first few certs in Digital Forensics, Software Security and Network Assurance.
 These are rather rudimentary and chances are if you took any security classes in college, you know a lot of it already.
 The best part?
 These are free, offered online, great for first-time learners and endorsed by the U.S. DHS!

 (Yes, you get to brag about that on your LinkedIn).

 - Do not let certifications hold you back.

-How about, self-teach yourself the fundamentals, watch some videos, and learn the rest on the job as you work in-parallel towards your certification goal?
+How about, self-teaching yourself the fundamentals, watching some videos, and learning the rest on the job as you work in parallel towards your certification goal?
 Given the job market these days, a lot of the companies are actually preferring bringing new grads or inexperienced hires as Junior candidates (with 0–3 years of experience) and training them, in-house, rather than waiting on the right skilled professional to come in.
 If you are lucky, they may even offer to pay for your certification, as a lot of companies do.

 - Imagine and expect less of your first job.
 It is only natural to imagine big and expect that your first cybersecurity job, out of college or your previous role will be perfect, especially given all the buzz around the topic — both in the news media and in the CIA-themed movies.
 You will, however, be happier if you expect less and are open to learning.
 My first cybersecurity job was at a large global trading and technology firm and even though the work was related to cybersecurity, I personally found it dreadfully boring as more of an IT/Networking “ticket monkey” job.
 Nevertheless, I learned a lot of new skills in the security controls space working with a talented team of security pros.